-Alessio is a researcher with 10 years of academic experience and expertise in computer vision and deep learning.
+Alessio is an independent AI/ML researcher with 10+ years of contributions in computer vision and deep learning methods

 He obtained the Ph.D. in Electronic Engineering with a research focus on Computer Vision from Queen Mary University of London, UK, in September 2020.